novaway/tarte-a-la-praline/example/EXAMPLE.md

 ## HTML Classes

-The default main classes can be override :
+The default main classes can be overriden :

 ```
 import '@novaway/tarte-a-la-praline/translations/en'; // en or fr